jorks/jorcs.net/README.md

 # jorcs.net

-Website for my vanity domain.
+Website for vanity domain.

+## Remember

+Hosted on Netlify.